zeabdullah/source/README.md

 ### Task Management

 -   I utilized **Linear** for task management, ensuring a structured workflow from task creation to completion.
-Tasks are assigned, tracked, and moved through typical stages (`Todo`, `In Progress`, `Review`, and `Done`), which greatly helped in managing and prioritizing work on the project.
+Tasks are assigned, tracked, and moved through typical stages (`Backlog`, `Todo`, `In Progress`, `In Review`, and `Done`), which greatly helped me in manage and prioritize my work on the project.

 | Linear: Issues Board                            | Linear: Issue Details (Closed)                     |
 | ----------------------------------------------- | -------------------------------------------------- |